xyproto/easy/README.md

 * Easy can also be used to give applications increased I/O priority or niceness.
 * Easy many be useful for running ie. Zoom or Chromium on desktop Linux, with a lower I/O priority.

+## Example use

+Run `ls` in a very relaxed way (nice both in terms of CPU usage and in terms of I/O usage):

+    easy -c3 -N ls

 ## Differences from `ionice`

 These flags are for adjusting the process niceness (from `nice` not `ionice`):